North Korea holding U.S. citizen for allegedly spying - CNN

 "I admit I've violated this government's authority, system and order," Lim said in the interview aired on Monday.
 Asked if his biggest crime was speaking badly of the North's leaders, he said: "Yes, I think so."

+"We recognize that the difference in physical appearance is 'standard' for those sentenced in the DPRK but it's never really standard (when) it's a personal loved one.
+Having said this, we are hopeful because he himself was heard saying that he is at peace," Lisa Pak, spokeswoman for the Light Korean Presbyterian Church in suburban Toronto, said in an email.

-Lim was brought into a Pyongyang hotel for the interview, his hair cropped short and wearing a grey padded prison uniform bearing the number "036" on his chest.
+Lim was brought into a Pyongyang hotel for the interview, wearing a grey padded prison uniform bearing the number "036" on his chest, and with his hair cropped short.
 He said works eight hours a day, six days a week digging holes in an orchard at a labour camp where he has seen no other prisoners, CNN said.

 Lim had visited the North more than 100 times since 1997 and helped set up an orphanage and nursing home, according to the church.